 If you take a look at the chart below, you’ll see an example of someone contributing the same dollar amount every pay period.
 You can see the fluctuating share prices of the particular investment (i.e. a stock or a fund), as well as the cumulative number of shares bought.

-In the current crypto market, there tends to be considerably more volatility than with traditional markets.
-A case can be made that digital assets are even more suited to dollar-cost averaging than other stocks and funds.
+In the current crypto market, there is considerably more volatility than with traditional markets.
+For this reason, a case can be made that digital assets are even more suited to dollar-cost averaging than other stocks and funds.

 Of course, the more extreme highs and lows also put traders at risk of being influenced by and acting on emotions.
 All the more reason why a crypto-cost averaging set-up may be a good idea.